 Scientists Locate Christmas Spirit In The Brain

 All hail neuroscience: A new study uses MRI scans to understand why, neurologically speaking, some people are so into the holiday spirit, while others seem to lack it entirely.
 In the always-zany Christmas issue of the BMJ, a new study reports that people who enjoy Christmas have measurably different activity in certain areas of the brain.
 On the flipside, silence in this “Christmas network” may be associated with a decided Scrooginess, which may or not be treatable.
-But the researchers have hope, one day, for a cure for all the poor souls who “bah humbug” their way through the holiday season again and again.
+But the researchers have hope, one day, for a cure for all the poor souls who “bah humbug” their way through the holiday season again and again.“Accurate localisation of the Christmas spirit is a paramount first step in being able to help this group of patients,” the authors write in their tongue-in-cheek study, which was an unanticipated byproduct of a serious study on migraines and the brain.

-This year’s Christmas magic fills your heart with childish joy but the sounds, the images and the smells make it even more substantial.
+This year’s Christmas magic fills your heart with childish joy but the

 Ceip 'Lope de Vega' celebrated Christmas by singing Christmas Carols and play a Christmas performance.